jjprevite/learning/startup.md

 - finish ISH website

 ## Notes

+### March 18th, 2018
+- worked on ISH website.
+- finished the footer today.
+- still need to finish the form.
+- need to spend some time fixing up the design.

 ### March 17th, 2018
 - worked on ISH website again.
 - added cards and added footer to bottom.